hqcasanova/Slideshow/Readme.md

 case.
 Naturally, they also require (at least) the number of slides to be known in advance since they either rely on checkbox or target styling.
 For example, [CSSSlider](http://cssslider.com).

-For the sake of modularity and flexibility then, I have chosen a JavaScript as the core implementation technology.
+For the sake of modularity and flexibility then, I have chosen JavaScript as the core implementation technology.
 The challenge here might be avoiding interference between any CSS animation and JS behaviour.